 - develop and improve our products, services and business;

-- identify your behaviour, habits and preferences;
+- identify your behavior, habits and preferences;

 - market Judo's and others' products and services to you;

-- assess your credit-worthiness;
+- assess your creditworthiness;

 - assist you with enquiries or complaints;